 Research shows that bleeding disorders in women and girls often are undiagnosed.
 With proper treatment, young women with bleeding disorders can lead full, active lives and more safely undergo surgery, dental work, and childbirth.

-Children’s women and bleeding disorders program is the only program of its kind in Minnesota and is part of Children’s Center for Bleeding and Clotting Disorders.
+This program is the only one of its kind in Minnesota and is part of Children’s Center for Bleeding and Clotting Disorders.
 Care is provided by a hematologist/oncologist and two certified pediatric nurse practitioners with special experience in ensuring accurate test results during diagnosis and treating common bleeding disorders in women.

 Common symptoms of bleeding disorders in women include: